 Repair or replace?

-Battery replacement makes sense when the laptop is otherwise useful: good screen, decent speed, enough storage, and no major board issues.
-If it is already too slow, unsupported, physically damaged, and worth little, put the money toward replacement instead.
+Battery replacement makes sense when the laptop is otherwise useful: good screen, decent speed, enough storage, no major board issues, and a replacement battery that is available at a sensible cost.
+Replacement makes more sense when the laptop is already too slow, physically damaged, unsupported, or worth little even after repair.

 What the process usually looks like

-Send the model, what happened, symptoms, and clear photos.
+Send the model, charger behavior, battery symptoms, and swelling photos if present.
 I quote before starting.